yingweiwo

 Additional Infomation

-Adagrasib (MRTX849) is an oral, small-molecule KRAS inhibitor developed by Mirati Therapeutics.
-KRAS mutations are highly common in cancer and account for approximately 85% of all RAS family mutations.
-However, the development of KRAS inhibitors has been challenging due to their high affinity for guanosine triphosphate (GTP) and guanosine diphosphate (GDP), as well as the lack of a clear binding pocket.
-Adagrasib targets KRASG12C, one of the most common KRAS mutations, at the cysteine 12 residue and inhibits KRAS-dependent signalling.
-In a phase I/IB clinical study that included patients with KRASG12C-mutated advanced solid tumors (NCT03785249), adagrasib exhibited anti-tumor activity.
-The phase II of the same study showed that in patients with KRASG12C-mutated non-small-cell lung cancer (NSCLC), adagrasib was efficient without new safety signals.
-In February 2022, the FDA accepted a new drug application (NDA) for adagrasib for the treatment of patients with previously treated KRASG12C–positive NSCLC.
-In December 2022, the FDA granted accelerated approval to adagrasib for the treatment of KRASG12C-mutated locally advanced or metastatic NSCLC who have received at least one prior systemic therapy.
-Adagrasib joins [sotorasib] as another KRASG12C inhibitor approved by the FDA.
+Adagrasib (MRTX849) is an oral small-molecule KRAS inhibitor developed by Mirati Therapeutics.
+KRAS mutations are very common in cancer, accounting for approximately 85% of all RAS family mutations.
+However, the development of KRAS inhibitors has been challenging due to the high affinity of KRAS for guanosine triphosphate (GTP) and guanosine diphosphate (GDP) and the lack of a well-defined binding pocket.
+Adagrasib targets the 12th cysteine residue of KRASG12C (one of the most common KRAS mutations), thereby inhibiting the KRAS-dependent signaling pathway.
+In a phase I/IB clinical trial (NCT03785249) enrolling patients with KRASG12C-mutant advanced solid tumors, adagrasib demonstrated antitumor activity.
+Phase II results from the same study showed significant efficacy of adagrasib in patients with KRASG12C-mutant non-small cell lung cancer (NSCLC) without identifying any new safety signals.
+In February 2022, the FDA accepted the New Drug Application (NDA) for adagrasib for the treatment of previously treated KRASG12C-positive NSCLC patients.
+In December 2022, the FDA granted accelerated approval to adagrasib for the treatment of patients with KRASG12C-mutant locally advanced or metastatic NSCLC who have received at least one prior systemic therapy.
+Adagrasib is the second KRASG12C inhibitor to receive FDA approval, following sotorasib.
+Adagrasib is a small molecule inhibitor of the KRAS G12C mutant protein, which is present in up to 13% of refractory non-small cell lung cancer cases.
+Elevated serum transaminases are common during adagrasib treatment, and some patients may experience clinically significant liver damage, which can be quite severe.
+Adagrasib is an oral small molecule inhibitor that targets the oncogenic KRAS gene G12C mutation and has potential anti-tumor activity.
+After oral administration, adagrasib covalently binds to cytosine 12 in the type II switching pocket of KRAS G12C, which binds to GDP, thereby inhibiting mutant KRAS-dependent signaling.
+KRAS is a member of the RAS oncogene family and plays an important role in cell signaling, division, and differentiation.
+Mutations in the KRAS gene can induce constitutive signal transduction, leading to tumor cell growth, proliferation, invasion, and metastasis.

 Drug Indication

-Treatment of all solid and haematological malignancies
+Treatment of all solid tumors and hematologic malignancies

 Mechanism of Action